 We now need to focus on what is the most important aspect of any Photoshop system: getting the monitor to correctly display your images in Photoshop at the right brightness and neutralized to avoid introducing color casts.
 This basic setup advice should be self-evident, because we all want our images in Photoshop to be consistent from session to session and match in appearance when they are viewed on another user's system.
 There are several ways that you can go about this.
-At a bare minimum you will want to calibrate the monitor display so that the contrast is turned up to maximum, the brightness is consistent with what everyone else would be using and that a neutral gray really does display gray.
+At a bare minimum you will want to calibrate the monitor display so that the contrast is turned up to maximum, that the brightness is consistent with what everyone else would be using and that neutral grays really do display as gray on the screen.
 As I mentioned earlier, CRT displays will fluctuate in performance all the time.
 So before you calibrate a CRT monitor, it should be left switched on for at least half an hour to give it a chance to warm up properly and stabilize.
 A decent CRT monitor will have hardware controls that allow you to adjust the brightness and the color output from the individual color guns so that you can easily correct for color shifts and reset the gray balance of the output.
 However, the life-span of a CRT is about three years and as these devices get older they will lose their brightness and contrast to the point where they can no longer be successfully calibrated or be reliable enough for Photoshop image editing.

 The initial calibration process should get your display close to an idealized state.
 From there, you can build a monitor profile which at a minimum describes the black point, white point and chosen gamma.
 The black point describes the darkest black that can be displayed so that the next lightest tone of dark gray is just visible.
-The white point information tells the video card how to display a pure white on the screen that matches the specified color temperature (I suggest you always use D65/6500 K and not D50).
+The white point information tells the video card how to display a pure white on the screen that matches the specified color temperature.
+For a CRT displays I suggest you use D65/6500.
+For LCD displays I suggest you select the native white point.
 And lastly the gamma.
 This tells the video card how much to adjust the midtone levels compensation.
-Note that the gamma you choose when creating a monitor profile does not impact on how light or dark an image will be
+Note that the gamma you choose when creating a monitor profile does not affect how light or dark an image will be displayed in Photoshop.
+The monitor profile gamma only affects how the midtone levels are distributed.
+Whether you use a Mac or PC computer, you should always choose a gamma of 2.2 when building a monitor profile.
+If you use a measuring instrument (see Figure 3.3) to accurately calibrate and profile the display, you can build a monitor profile that will contain a lot more detailed information about how the screen is able to display a broad range of colors.